 Print a map before you arrive and familiarize yourself with it.
 If you can’t find your class when you arrive, don’t be afraid to ask for help.
 Remember, other students may be looking for their classes, too.
-Faculty and staff will be happy to point you in the right direction.
+Faculty and staff will be happy to point the way.

 To view or print your class schedule, log in to MySeminoleState, the student portal, and click on Student Center.
-Computers are available on each campus to print your schedule.
+Computers are available on each campus to print your schedules.

-Seminole State Alert is the online go-to source for information in a life-threatening or serious situation on any Seminole State campus.
+Seminole State Alert is the online go-to source for information in an immediate life-threatening or serious situation involving safety on any Seminole State campus.
 Students also should know the number to the College's Emergency Hotline: 407.708.2290.
 We suggest you add it to your contacts, so you'll have access to emergency information when you're not near a computer.

 eServices assists students with several aspects of the academic experience, including admissions, advising and registration.
 With eServices, advising appointments are available via phone or Skype and can be scheduled through the eAdvising Calendar.
 In addition to advising, eServices offers eForms, which allows students to save time by submitting some forms electronically.

 Library services are available at all four Seminole State campuses.
 Of course you can check out books, but Kindles and Nook eReaders also are available.
 Plus, you can access a wide range of electronic and print research materials to help you with your studies.
-For added convenience, the library on the Sanford/Lake Mary Campus is open seven days a week.
 Check the Library home page for hours.

 Nature's Table Cafe

-If you need a little brain food between classes, stop by Nature's Table Cafe to grab a drink, a snack or a full meal.
-Nature's Table has locations on each of the College's four campuses.
+If you need a little brain food between classes, fuel up at Nature's Table Cafe, which has locations on each of the College's four campuses.